How to Make Beer Labels

 It’s essential for beer brewers, whether big brands or craft brews to meet the mandatory labeling information required by the Alcohol and Tobacco Tax and Trade Bureau (TTB).
 But it can be a tedious task to make sure you’ve complied with everything you need.
 So we’ve put together a quick list of the nine things you should include on your custom beer labels.

 Once you’re ready to order your beer bottle labels, Avery offers you several options to customize and order premium labels.
-You can buy printable beer labels online by the sheet or order custom beer labels professionally printed by Avery WePrint.
+You can buy printable beer labels online by the sheet or order custom beer labels professionally printed by Avery WePrint, our custom printing service.
 You can also use our popular retail packs featuring set quantities of printable labels.

 What is a malt beverage?